• Skip to primary navigation

 What does pumpkin juice taste like?

 It tastes mostly like apple cider with added spices.
-It's sort of like a mix between apple cider and pumpkin pie - it's smooth, sweet, and lightly spiced.
+It's a mix between apple cider and pumpkin pie - it's smooth, sweet, and lightly spiced.

 Where is pumpkin juice from?